What Is BCG? Services, Careers and Cases

 2. Online assessment: many offices use the BCG Casey online case before live interviews.

-3. First round: usually two interviewer-led cases with behavioral questions.
+3. First round: usually two candidate-led cases with behavioral questions.

 4. Final round: usually partner cases, deeper fit questions, and sometimes a written or group exercise.